howprice/invaders-emulator/README.md

 ## About

-Space Invaders emulator.
-My first emulator.
+Cross-platform Space Invaders emulator.
+My first emulator!
 Inspired by the excellent tutorial at [Emulator 101](http://emulator101.com).

 <br><img src="docs/screenshot.png">

 ## Dependencies

-This project depends on [SDL2](https://www.libsdl.org) and [SDL_mixer 2.0](https://www.libsdl.org/projects/SDL_mixer/)
+This project depends on [SDL2](https://www.libsdl.org) (at least version 2.0.6) and [SDL_mixer 2.0](https://www.libsdl.org/projects/SDL_mixer/)

 Unzipped invaders ROMs should be placed the 'data' folder.
 The emulator will not run if the ROMs are not present.